devschooldevops/06_cloud/lesson-plan.md

 - Become familiar with the Azure Portal interface
 - Become familiar with the Azure DevOps interface
 - Know about the basic capabilities of Azure DevOps: Boards, Repos, Pipelines, Artifacts, Test Plans
-- Validate if they can create an account in Azure Portal using their student email addresses to benefit from a Student License
+- (?)
+Validate if they can create an account in Azure Portal using their student email addresses to benefit from a Student License
-- Have their own organization and project created in Azure DevOps
+- (?)
+Have their own organization and project created in Azure DevOps

 ## Resources required/used
+Example:
+- Azure virtual machines;
+- Repos;
-- Local machines
+- Local machine; etc

 ## Prerequisites
 - what do the students need to have installed before the lesson
 - what do the students need to know before the lesson

 ## Agenda
-Example:
+The agenda must contain:
+- presentation of the technology in the industry (pros and cons)
+- introduction to the technology
+- lesson core (ideally as much practical exercises as possible) **up to the trainer**
+- re-cap of the most important conceps
+- Menti/Kahoot evaluation
-- 0-5 min: introduction;
+- homework
-- 5-25 min: slides; etc.

 ## Feedback from students
 (generic survey will be setup)